Gamification of learning: Game elements that can facilitate learning

+Some elements of games that may be used to motivate learners and facilitate learning include progress mechanics (points/badges/leaderboards, or PBLs), narrative and characters, player control, immediate feedback, opportunities for collaborative problem solving, scaffolded learning with increasing challenges, opportunities for mastery and leveling up, and social connection.
+A more complete taxonomy of game elements used in educational contexts divide 21 game elements into five dimensions.
 When a classroom incorporates the use of some of these elements, that environment can be considered "gamified".
 There is no distinction as to how many elements need to be included to officially constitute gamification, but a guiding principle is that gamification takes into consideration the complex system of reasons a person chooses to act, and not just one single factor.
-Progress mechanics, which need not make use of advanced technology, are often thought of as constituting a gamified system However, used in isolation, these points and opportunities to earn achievements are not necessarily effective motivators for learning.
-Engaging video games which can keep players playing for hours on end do not maintain players' interest by simply offering the ability to earn points and beat levels.
+Progress mechanics, which need not make use of advanced technology, are often thought of as constituting a gamified system When used in isolation, these points and opportunities to earn achievements are not necessarily effective motivators for learning.

+Engaging video games that can keep players playing for hours on end do not maintain players' interest by simply offering the ability to earn points and beat levels.
 Rather, the story that carries players along, the chances for players to connect and collaborate with others, the immediate feedback, the increasing challenges, and the powerful choices given to players about how to proceed throughout the game, are immensely significant factors in sustained engagement.
 Business initiatives designed to use gamification to retain and recruit customers, but do not incorporate a creative and balanced approach to combining game elements, may be destined to fail.
-Similarly, in learning contexts, the unique needs of each set of learners, along with the specific learning objectives relevant to that context must inform the combination of game elements to shape a compelling gamification system that has the potential to motivate learners.
+Similarly, in learning contexts, the unique needs of each set of learners, along with the specific learning objectives relevant to that context must inform the combination of game elements to shape a compelling gamification system with the potential to motivate learners.

 A system of game elements which operates in the classroom is explicit, and consciously experienced by the students in the classroom.
 There is no hidden agenda by which teachers attempt to coerce or trick students into doing something.
 Students still make autonomous choices to participate in learning activities.
 The progress mechanics used in the gamified system can be thought of as lighting the way for learners as they progress, and the other game mechanics and elements of game design are set up as an immersive system to support and maximize students' learning.
 A study introducing a gamified project-based learning (PBL) framework found that combining hands-on learning with game elements improved student engagement, project completion, and learning outcomes in a university computing course.
 The framework offers customizable templates and processes for instructors.
-Though designed for project-centric courses, it shows promise for broader application and integration with learning platforms.
+Although designed for project-centric courses, it shows promise for broader application and integration with learning platforms.